Varicose veins or spider veins are the unsightly blue veins that pop up on the legs when the blood vessel has been damaged.

 It also helps ‘beef up’ smaller blood vessels, making them less permeable so that fluid does not leak into the surrounding tissue of the legs.

-While gotu kola is the generally considered by many herbalists as the best natural remedy for varicose veins, bilberry is also recommended.
+While gotu kola is generally considered by many herbalists as the best natural remedy for varicose veins, bilberry (Vaccinium myrtillus) is also recommended.

 Grape Seed Extract

-Herbalists recommend grape seed extract for the herbal treatment of varicose veins due to the Procyanidolic oligomers (PCOs) which it contains.
+Herbalists recommend grape seed extract (Vitis spp.) for the herbal treatment of varicose veins due to the Procyanidolic oligomers (PCOs) which it contains.

 Typically a dose of 50-100mg per day may improve the condition of varicose veins.
 It can take up to three months to see and feel the difference.

-Grape seed extract also contain many other beneficial compounds including; resveratrol, and polyphenols (especially oligomeric proanthocyanidins).
+Grape seed extract also contains many other beneficial compounds including; resveratrol, and polyphenols (especially oligomeric proanthocyanidins).
 These are recognized antioxidants.

 A clinical trial conducted by the US National Center for Complementary and Alternative Medicine (NCCAM) found that grape seed extract administered orally over 8 weeks resulted in no detrimental effects, and so is safe for use.

-Side effects may sometimes occur however and include dry scalp, dizziness, nausea, and headaches.
+Side effects may sometimes occur however and include a dry scalp, dizziness, nausea, and headaches.

 According to a 2002 study in the Journal of Nutrition grape seed extract can limit platelet adhesion, and so increase the clotting time of blood.